Tonyfu09/2023-24_OSWE_Note/README.md

 The Document Object Model tree is illustrate on w3schools: <br>
 ![image](https://github.com/Tonyfu09/2023-24_OSWE_Note/assets/39818274/88ee655c-5504-4e6d-b921-8296defd30cf)

-The adversary supplies a parameter to a sink that supports dynamic code execution, enabling the hijacking of another account.
-- Be aware of the HTML function that can send dynamic content or to load a script on the web page.
+The adversary supplies a parameter such as URL to a sink that supports dynamic code execution, could enabling the hijacking of another account.
+The DOM base XSS could be arise of the HTML function that can send dynamic content or to load a script on the web page or by redering the onload=alert function.

 ### 2. Reflected DOM-based XSS <br>
 An attacker may be able to use the vulnerability to construct a URL that, if visited by another application user, will cause JavaScript code supplied by the attacker to execute within the user's browser in the context of that user's session with the application.